AmalShalabi/Amal.Sh-Repo/README.md

 # amal-profile
 Made my first website as developer.
 It was very helpful to see a sort of real-life sample instead of those simplified versions for beginners!

 First I wrote the HTML code to define the structure and contents of my web page – where things go, how they are laid out, and what’s on the page.
-Then I wrote  the CSS/SASS  to define the styling of a web page and the elements on it.At the end, I made it responsive website that will work on all devices, PC, laptop, tablet, and phone.
+Then I wrote  the CSS/SASS  to define the styling of a web page and the elements on it.
+At the end, I made it responsive website that will work on all devices, PC, laptop, tablet, and phone.

 TABLE OF CONTENTS: SKILLS I NEEDED TO DESIGN AND DEVELOP MY WEBPAGE: